robblanco/robblanco.github.io/publications.md

-* [*Trace-relating compiler correctness and secure compilation*]( https://arxiv.org/abs/1907.05320), by Carmine Abate, Roberto Blanco, Ștefan Ciobâcă, Deepak Garg, Cătălin Hriţcu, Marco Patrignani, Éric Tanter and Jérémy Thibault.
+* [*Trace-relating compiler correctness and secure compilation*]( https://arxiv.org/abs/1907.05320), by Carmine Abate, Roberto Blanco, Ștefan Ciobâcă, Adrien Durier, Deepak Garg, Cătălin Hriţcu, Marco Patrignani, Éric Tanter and Jérémy Thibault.
 Accepted for publication at the **29th European Symposium on Programming** (ESOP 2020).

 * *On the proof theory of property-based testing of coinductive specifications,
   or: PBT to infinity and beyond*, by Roberto Blanco, Dale Miller and Alberto